The AmeriCorps Mission: To improve lives, strengthen communities, and foster civic engagement through service and volunteering.

 AmeriCorps provides several benefits for its volunteers and members.
 Education awards are available to AmeriCorps members, as well as supplemental health insurance, loan deferment, and childcare.
 Benefits vary by program and position.

-Types of AmeriCorps Programs:
+Type of AmeriCorps Programs

 People ages 17+ who want to engage in direct service and mobilizing community volunteers.
 Activities include but are not limited to: mentoring students, promoting health initiatives, spreading public safety information or beautifying parks and trails.